meta-pixel

 Science Ideas:

-What is the word for Bannock, butter or jam in your traditional language?
-These are great opportunities to make documentation boards out of the pictures and using the children’s words to describe these processes.
+What are the words for bannock, butter or jam in your programs’ Indigenous languages?
+These are great opportunities to make documentation boards out of the pictures, using the children’s words to describe these processes.

-Take the cooking outdoors, find a clean patch of snow and have the children participate in making snow taffy.
-Métis and Indigenous Peoples with mixed French ancestry have been making this for hundreds of years!
+Take the cooking outdoors, find a clean patch of snow and if it’s cold enough, have the children participate in making snow taffy.
+Indigenous people have been tapping trees for sweet syrup since time immemorial.

 Playful Additions: